 Dark chocolate, cedar, tobacco, earthy

 Lintong coffees come from the Lintong Nihuta district on the southwestern shore of Lake Toba.
 Compared to Mandheling, Lintong tends to be slightly cleaner and more refined, with a spicier profile and a more pronounced sweetness.
-The terroir of the Toba highlands gives these coffees a unique herbal quality.
+The terroir of the Toba highlands gives these coffees a unique herbal quality that sets them apart from coffees grown anywhere else in the world.

 Altitude